AndyShiue/Ende-readme/README.md

 I just want to share what I've come up with about the design of a new programming language, and here it is.
 This language has a strong type system, and its syntax is whitespace-insensitive because I prefer it.
-It's very welcomed for someone to write an implementation for it.
+It's very welcomed for anyone to write an implementation for it.

 # Terms and Statements